buddhaman/AnymaEngine/Readme.md

 - Make list of common colors.

 ### Done
+- Recoil, or however you wanna call it when a herbivore is hurt.
+They cannot move unless they sprint?
 - Use the charge or refractory value to disable movement for herbivore agents.
 - Fix colors everywhere, follow imgui layout.
 - Give carnivore agents a charge/attack procedure that is controlled by a neuron.
 This costs energy.